yroffin/jbehaviour-tools/jbehaviour-wiki/wiki/md/index.md

 ============

-Main purpose of jbehaviour-tools is to simplify common developpment tools for common users.
+Main purpose of jbehaviour-tools is to simplify common developpment tools for simple users in "natural" langage.

 behaviour-tools is not a fork, but it's based on the great idea of dan north : [http://dannorth.net/introducing-bdd](http://dannorth.net/introducing-bdd) all is rewritten, and based on a antlr grammar.

-This framework permit to parse and execute story with a jbehave approach but with some extention :
+This framework permit to parse and execute story with a [jbehave](http://jbehave.org)/[cumcumber](http://cukes.info/) approach but with some extention :

 * json object on the fly creation and manipulation in the story (with jackson)
 * velocity templating integration to manipulating all object created on the fly in the story